 Craig Isenberg has extensive trial experience in high-stakes, complex matters.
 His trial work includes defending a corporation in the first-ever civil penalty action brought by the Department of Justice under the Oil Pollution Act, defending manufacturers as trial counsel in national multidistrict litigation and serving as lead trial counsel in multiple toxic tort suits.
 He focuses his practice principally in the areas of toxic torts, environmental litigation and product liability, and also handles a wide spectrum of commercial matters.
 He also has substantial experience in mass tort, class action and multi-district litigation.
-Craig has been recognized as a leading attorney by Benchmark Litigation, Benchmark Appellate, New Orleans Magazine, New Orleans CityBusiness and Louisiana Super Lawyers.
+Craig has been recognized as a leading attorney by Benchmark Litigation, Benchmark Appellate, New Orleans Magazine, New Orleans CityBusiness and Best Lawyers.

 - Trial counsel for major refining company against United States in first-ever trial for civil penalties under the Oil Pollution Act amendments to the Clean Water Act.

 - Trial counsel for major refining company defending over 1000 personal injury, property damage and business interruption claims arising out of oil spill.

 - Representing major oil and gas companies in oil field litigation.

-- Defense of welding rod manufacturers in multi-district litigation in Cleveland, Ohio and state court proceedings, resulting in five complete defense verdicts in jury trials.
+- Defense of welding rod manufacturers in multi-district product liability litigation in Cleveland, Ohio and state court proceedings, resulting in five complete defense verdicts in jury trials.

-- Defense of prescription drug manufacturer in multi-million dollar pricing litigation brought by the State of Louisiana.
+- Defense of drug manufacturer in state court proceeding regarding drug pricing claims brought by State of Louisiana.

 - Representing accounting firm in $100 million lawsuit brought by statewide retirement funds.

 - Representing industrial gas company in multi-million dollar breach-of-contract suit.

 Craig also is actively involved in professional and civic activities.
 He is on the Board of Directors of the Louisiana Association of Defense Counsel, and he previously served as chair of the New Orleans Bar Association’s Committee on Environmental Law and Toxic Torts.
 Craig has taught Trial Advocacy at Tulane University Law School and at the Louisiana Association of Defense Counsel’s Trial Academy.